Josh Bell Player Props: Guardians vs. Red Sox

 Josh Bell At The Plate

-- Bell has nine doubles, two home runs and 16 walks while hitting .215.
+- Bell is batting .214 with nine doubles, three home runs and 16 walks.

-- Bell has reached base via a hit in 15 games this season (of 25 played), and had multiple hits in four of those games.
+- Bell has picked up a hit in 61.5% of his 26 games this year, with more than one hit in 15.4% of them.

-- In 25 games played this year, he has gone deep in two of them.

-- In 11 games this year, Bell has picked up an RBI, with more than one RBI once.
+- In 12 games this season, Bell has picked up an RBI, with more than one RBI once.

-- He has scored a run in six of 25 games so far this year.
+- He has scored in seven of 26 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.